lockss/lockss.github.io/administrators/manual/2.0-alpha3/configuring.md

 (If you have experience with a classic LOCKSS daemon version 1.x, this is the equivalent of `hostconfig`.)

 When run the first time the questions asked by the script often come with a suggested value, displayed in square brackets; hit Enter to accept the suggested value, or type the correct value and hit Enter.
-Any subsequent runs will use the previous values ad the suggested value, review and hit Enter to leave unchanged.
+Any subsequent runs will use the previous values as the suggested value; review and hit Enter to leave unchanged.

  Questions include: